foxyntax/foxyntax_ci/README.md

 # Foxyntax_CI | A REST API CodeIgniter
-Foxyntax_CI is Codeigniter 3 with REST API and new Security library | Matches with [Vue-CLI 3](https://github.com/vuejs/vue-cli)
+Foxyntax_CI is Codeigniter 3 with REST API and JWT library | Matches with [Vue-CLI 3](https://github.com/vuejs/vue-cli)

 ## Motivationn
 As you know, Codeigniter doesn't support REST API and using api out of boxes by default.